What We Do

 The Chamber operates @WestTownChicago and many of the individual Chamber produced special events are also on Facebook and Twitter: @DoDivisionStreetFest, @WestFestChicago, @DancingInTheStreetsChicago @WestTownArtWalk.
 Chamber Member business events, specials, local news, plus details on Chamber meetings and special events are shared via social media outlets.

-The Chamber works with a professional PR firm to secure publicity for the local businesses and special events in local, national, and international publications; and on local radio and television.
+WTCC works with a professional PR firm to secure publicity for the member businesses and Chamber special events in local, national, and international publications; and on radio and television.
 The PR firm manages the West Town Facebook and Twitter accounts and promotes local business specials, news, and happenings.

 As the service provider for the West Town SSA, the Chamber manages the decorative street pole banner program which identifies and brands the area, and installs annual holiday decorations.
-The SSA funds and the WTCC manages a street maintenance crew that picks up garbage, takes down posters, and reports graffiti 3-5 days a week (above and beyond what the city provides); power washing of sidewalks, landscaping of public areas, snow removal on sidewalks, and coordinates public art such as the mural projects #WestTownMurals.
+The SSA funds and the WTCC manages a street maintenance crew that picks up garbage, takes down posters, and reports graffiti 3-5 days a week (above and beyond what the city provides).
+The SSA also funds power washing of sidewalks, landscaping of public areas, snow removal on sidewalks, and coordinates a robust public art program.

 SSA Rebate Programs & Grants